f00b4r/2016-docker-workshop/05-tips/README.md

 Phpstorm configuration:

+- Add `php-in-docker.sh` to your `other local PHP interpreter`.
+Ignore php.ini warnings.
-- You have to enable listening (on port `9000` or other) in the toolbar for debugging in docker container.
+- You have to enable listening (on port `9000` or other) in the toolbar for every debugging in docker container.
 - You have to setup your source mapping from host to docker container.